-In accordance with normal commercial practice the Academy has purchased Governor's liability insurance to protect governors and officers from claims arising from negligent acts, errors or omissions occurring whilst on Academy business.
-The insurance provides cover up to £2,000,000 on any one claim and the cost for the period ended 31 August 2014 was £762.
+In accordance with normal commercial practice the academy has purchased Governor's liability insurance to protect governors and officers from claims arising from negligent acts, errors or omissions occurring whilst on academy business.
+The insurance provides cover up to £2,000,000 on any one claim and the cost for the period ended 31 August 2015 was £762.

-Method of recruitment and appointment or election of trustees The Members may appoint up to eleven governors (trustees).
+Method of recruitment and appointment or election of trustees

+The Members may appoint up to eleven governors (trustees).

-Staff governors are elected by the staff employed at the The Greetland Academy; where possible, to include representation from both KS1 and KS2 sites.
-The total number of staff governors (including Principal) to not exceed one third of the total number of governors (including vacancies).
+Staff governors are elected by the staff employed at The Greetland Academy; where possible, to include representation from both KS1 and KS2 sites.
+The total number of staff governors (including principal/executive principal and head of school) to not exceed one third of the total number of governors (including vacancies).